Dcohen52/MVCactus/README.md

 # MVCactus
-MVCactus is a lightweight, open-source web framework for building small web applications in Python.
-It provides a simple and intuitive interface for handling HTTP requests and generating dynamic HTML content.
+MVCactus is a lightweight, robust, open-source web micro-framework tailored for developing compact web applications in Python.
+By providing an efficient and user-friendly interface, it streamlines the process of handling HTTP requests and generating dynamic HTML content.

-With MVCactus, you can define routes for handling different URLs, process GET and POST requests, and serve static files such as images, CSS files, and JavaScript files.
-MVCactus also includes a simple file uploader and validator for processing file uploads from HTML forms.
+The MVCactus micro-framework empowers developers to effortlessly define routes for managing distinct URLs, process GET and POST requests, and serve static files, including images, CSS files, and JavaScript files.
+Additionally, MVCactus incorporates a streamlined file uploader and validator, simplifying the handling of file uploads from HTML forms.

-MVCactus is designed to be easy to use and easy to extend.
-It is suitable for building small web applications and prototypes, as well as for learning the basics of web development in Python.
+Engineered for adaptability and ease of use, MVCactus serves as an optimal choice for constructing small-scale web applications and prototypes, as well as for mastering the essentials of web development in Python.
+With an emphasis on security, MVCactus incorporates built-in security headers and CORS support.

 ### Getting started
 To get started with MVCactus, follow these steps: